open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 # SignalFx Metrics Exporter

-This exporter can be used to send metrics and events to SignalFx.
+This exporter can be used to send metrics, events, and trace correlation to SignalFx.

 Apart from metrics, the exporter is also capable of sending metric metadata (properties and tags) to SignalFx.
 Currently, only metric metadata updates from the [k8s_cluster receiver](../../receiver/k8sclusterreceiver/README.md) are supported.

-Supported pipeline types: logs (events), metrics
+Supported pipeline types: logs (events), metrics, traces (trace to metric correlation only)

-## Configuration
+## Metrics Configuration

 The following configuration options are required: